How to Rent Out Your House in Malaysia (2026 Landlord Guide)

 What documents and checks do you need?

-You need identity, income, employment or business proof, occupant details, consent for checks, and a signed tenancy agreement before handover.
+The screening pack you need before handover is identity, income, employment or business proof, occupant details, written consent for checks, and a signed tenancy agreement.
 Keep the process consistent for every applicant.

 For employed tenants, check payslips, employment confirmation where appropriate, and bank evidence that supports income.
 For self-employed tenants, look for business registration, bank inflows, tax or accounting proof where available.
 For company tenants or expats, confirm who signs, who pays, and who occupies.